zipxing/rust_pixel/README.md

 $ brew install sdl2_mixer
 ```

-<span style="font-size:0.5em;">tips: Missing path in LIBRARY_PATH environment variable
+Tips: Missing path in LIBRARY_PATH environment variable
 The Homebrew package manager symlinks library to the directory /usr/local/lib.
 To use these libraries with Rust, you need to add it to the LIBRARY_PATH environment variable.
 The command echo $LIBRARY_PATH will tell you if /usr/local/lib is added.
 If it is missing, add the following to the ~/.bash_profile configuration file:
 ```
 export LIBRARY_PATH="$LIBRARY_PATH:/usr/local/lib"
 ```
-This will add the directory to the environment variable each time you start up a new Terminal window.</span>
+This will add the directory to the environment variable each time you start up a new Terminal window.

 Download RustPixel and deploy cargo-pixel